-In 1968, at the age of 21, she changed her name to Afeni Shakur; Afeni is a Yoruba word for "lover of people," and Shakur is Arabic for "thankful".
-She lived in Harlem, New York, and she joined the Black Panther Party.
+In 1968, at 21, she changed her name to Afeni Shakur; Afeni is a Yoruba word for "lover of people," and Shakur is Arabic for "thankful."
+She lived in Harlem, New York, and joined the Black Panther Party.
 She wrote the Black Panther Party Newsletter Panther Post.
 She led a successful campaign that led the FBI to believe the party was fading.
-She became a section leader of the Harlem chapter and a mentor to new members, including Jamal Joseph, Cleo Silvers and Dhoruba Bin-Wahad.
+She became a section leader of the Harlem chapter and a mentor to new members, including Jamal Joseph, Cleo Silvers, and Dhoruba Bin-Wahad.
 She also worked with Billy Garland (Tupac's biological father) and Geronimo Pratt (who became Tupac's baptismal sponsor).
 In April 1969, she and a number of other Black Panthers were arrested and charged with several counts of conspiracy to bomb police stations and other public places in New York.

 With bail set at $100,000 each for the 21 suspects, the Panthers decided to raise bail money first for Joseph and Shakur so that those two could work on raising bail for the others.
 Shakur had been effective in raising bail funds for jailed Panthers.
 The pre-trial started in February 1970, and the actual trial was on September 8, 1970.
 Charges brought against her and the other members of the Black Panther Party were attempted murder, conspiracy to commit murder, conspiracy to bomb buildings, and conspiracy.

 Her son, Lesane Parish Crooks, was born on June 16, 1971.
-The following year, in 1972, Lesane Parish was renamed Tupac Amaru, which means "shining serpent" in Quechua.
-The young Tupac was named after Túpac Amaru II, indigenous insurgent leader of the Rebellion of Túpac Amaru II, a rebellion of the Inca against the Spanish in Peru that lasted from 1780–1783.
+In 1972, Lesane Parish was renamed Tupac Amaru, which means "shining serpent" in Quechua.
+The young Tupac was named after Túpac Amaru II, an indigenous insurgent leader of the Rebellion of Túpac Amaru II, a rebellion of the Inca against the Spanish in Peru that lasted from 1780–1783.
 After acquittal, she did not return to the Black Panther Party.